intel/neural-compressor/examples/tensorflow/nlp/transformer_lt/README.md

 python main.py --input_graph=/path/to/fp32_graphdef.pb --inputs_file=/path/to/newstest2014.en --reference_file=/path/to/newstest2014.de --vocab_file=/path/to/vocab.txt --config=./transformer_lt.yaml --tune
 ```

-Details of enabling Intel® Low Precision Optimization Tool on transformer-lt for Tensorflow.
+Details of enabling Intel® Neural Compressor on transformer-lt for Tensorflow.
 =========================

-This is a tutorial of how to enable transformer-lt model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable transformer-lt model with Intel® Neural Compressor.
 ## User Code Analysis
 1. User specifies fp32 *model*, calibration dataset *q_dataloader*, evaluation dataset *eval_dataloader* and metric in tuning.metric field of model-specific yaml config file.